mahingaRodin/MahingaRodin/README.md

 - 🌱 I’m currently learning **Go & Kotlin**

-- 👯 I’m looking to collaborate on [School Administration System]
+- 👯 I’m looking to collaborate on [School Management System]

 - 🤝 I’m looking for help with [Health Tracker]